torchbox/k8s-ts-ingress/README.md

 doing TLS offloading somewhere else.

 Copy both plugins to the Traffic Server plugin directory (e.g.
-`/usr/local/trafficserver/libexec/trafficserver`).

-For ingress routing, configure `kubernetes_remap.so` as a remap plugin:
+`/usr/local/trafficserver/libexec/trafficserver`), or run `make install` which will do this for you.

+If Traffic Server is not running inside the cluster, copy `kubernetes.config.example` to `<TS config directory>/kubernetes.config` and edit it for your site.
+If TS is running in-cluster, then it will pick up its service account details automatically, and a configuration file is not required.

+Configure the remap plugin in `remap.config`:

 ```
-map / http://localhost @plugin=kubernetes_remap.so @pparam=--kubeconfig=/path/to/my/kubeconfig
+map / http://localhost @plugin=kubernetes_remap.so
 ```

 The remap source URL can be set to whatever you want; using `/` causes the plugin